hexagram30/graphdb/README.md

 # hexagram30/graphdb

-*A graph database, built on OrientDB, for use by hexagram30 projects*
+*A graph database, built on Redis, for use by hexagram30 projects*

 [![][logo]][logo-large]